 More than 60 million Americans overall have asthma and allergies.

 These numbers paint a picture of how many people in the U.S. are managing asthma and allergies.
 But they don’t paint a picture of the overall impact these diseases have on people and communities.

-We invite you to use our resources and tools below to spread awareness throughout May.
+We invite you to use our tools below to spread awareness throughout May.
 Here are just a few ways you can be a part of National Asthma and Allergy Awareness Month: